 Elote or Mexican Street Corn is the street food recipe that will deliver the most flavorful corn on the cob you will ever have the pleasure of eating.
-Cobs of corn are super easy to make either on the grill or in the oven.
+Elote is super easy to make either on the grill or in the oven.
 They are the most mouthwatering tangy, spicy, cheese spread that is spread all over hot and sweet grilled corn.
 Mind-blowing!

 What I Love About This Mexican Street Corn Recipe: